 What Types Of Questions Are Asked In A Narcissistic Personality Disorder Quiz

-While people often joke that, someone is a narcissist, in fact Narcissistic Personality Disorder (NPD) is no joke.
+The classic bully can come to mind when thinking about narcissistic behavior, but most people grow out of the tendencies to gain power by putting other people down while in childhood.
+In people who develop NPD, that type of behavior persists into adulthood.
+While people often throw out casually that someone is a narcissist, in fact Narcissistic Personality Disorder (NPD) is no laughing matter.
 It's a mental illness, which often stems from other illnesses such as Borderline Personality Disorder.
 Some of the traits seen in a person with Narcissistic Personality Disorder can be:

 - Lacking empathy or understanding towards other people;

-- No problems with manipulating or exploiting others for personal gain;
+- Manipulating or exploiting others for personal gain;

 - Craving attention, admiration and respect from others;

 - Feelings of grandeur, of beauty, of being more special and deserving than anyone else;

 - A belief they will conquer the world, reach limitless heights of success etc.

 - Display patronizing, jealous and snobbish behavior towards others they believe are beneath themselves;

 It can be within the realm of normal for individuals to display a variation of these traits sometimes, however someone suffering from NPD tends to display most of these traits in a pervasive and consistent manner.
 Consistent in this context means that the traits are there most of the time and have existed for a long time, and pervasive means that the traits are present across all areas of this person's life.
 This behavior is a part of their personality.
 Personality refers to individual differences in characteristic patterns of thinking, feeling and behaving.
 Someone's personality traits greatly influence how they behave towards other people and approach the world around them.